-Committee members shall be elected from amongst graduate students admitted by the Mathematical Institute.
-Nominations and self-nominations shall be invited by circulating these graduate students electronically in Week 0 of Michaelmas Term.
-If necessary elections shall be held electronically during the first week of Michaelmas Term, with three days being given for voting.
-The one student with the most votes from each MSc and CDT and the three research students (DPhil) with the most votes, and the five remaining students (either MSc or DPhil) with the most votes will be elected.
-The Committee shall have the power to co-opt junior members such that membership is complete.
+The committee members are appointed from amongst graduate students admitted by the Mathematical Institute, and graduate students following taught MScs by coursework for which the Mathematical Institute shares some teaching responsibility.
+Nominations and self-nominations are invited by circulating these graduate students electronically in the second week of Michaelmas term.
+Elections are held electronically during the fourth week of Michaelmas term, with three working days being given for voting.
+The one MSc (coursework) student with the most votes, the three research students (DPhil or MSc by research) with the most votes, and the two remaining students (either MSC or DPhil) with the most votes are elected.
+The committee has the power to co-opt junior members such that membership is complete.
 The committee may operate, if necessary, without its full complement of places having been filled.

-The committee shall be concerned with matters such as the syllabus, teaching arrangements, library facilities, office facilities, and the general aspects of examinations.
-It shall annually review examiners reports for the taught MSc's.
-Where items on the agenda are not relevant to or appropriate for taught masters' students items will be discussed on a separate agenda focusing on research degree matters.
-The Director of Graduate Studies(R) shall be the chairman of the committee.
-The Graduate Studies Administrator or another member of Mathematical Institute staff shall act as secretary to the committee.
-The Consultative Committee with Graduates reports to the Graduate Studies Committee.
+The committee is concerned with matters such as the syllabus, teaching arrangements, library facilities, office facilities, and the general aspects of examinations and it will annually review examiners reports for the taught MScs.

-The Committee shall be able as of right to address a communication direct to the Graduate Studies Committee, Departmental Committee, the Research Committee, or the Teaching Committee, of the Mathematical Institute depending on the matters involved.
-Unless the chairman shall order otherwise, the committee shall meet at 1pm on Tuesday in the third week of each Full Term."
+The Director of Graduate Studies (R) is appointed as Chair of the committee.
+The DGS(T) is a member, ex officio.
+The Deputy Head of Academic Administration or another member of Mathematical Institute staff will act as secretary to the committee.
+The minutes of the committee are forwarded to the Graduate Studies Committee.
+The committee is able as of right to address a communication direct to the Department Committee, the Research Committee, or the Graduate Studies Committee, of the Mathematical Institute depending on the matters involved.

+The committee meets at 1pm on Tuesday in the 3rd week of each full term unless the HOD determines otherwise."